Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Introduction

 \section{Introduction}

-In this paper we consider the problem of coordinating a large number of agents that share a central, limited resource towards an optimal equilibrium.
+In this paper we consider the problem of asymptotically coordinating a large number of agents that share a central, limited resource towards an optimal equilibrium.
 Such problems arise in many applications, e.g. optimal power flow\cite{opf_pursuit_DallAnese}, the TCP protocol \cite{internet_congestion_lowetal, fairness_internet_congestion_kelly} and buffer networks \cite{BAUSO_asymptotical_optimality, BLANCHIN_network_decentralized_optimiziation, fair_network_flow_control}.
-We consider the motivating example of a district heating network.
-Each building connected to the district heating grid locally regulates its heat load using a valve.
-However, as highlighted in \cite{AGNER2022100067}, large heat loads induce significant pressure losses in the grid, which can lead to insufficient pressure in parts of the network far from heat sources.
-Consequently, when all building are locally regulated without regard for others, unfair situations can arise; buildings close to heat sources stay warm but peripheral buildings become cold.
-If the buildings were coordinated so that central buildings reduced their heat load in these scenarios, the distribution of heat would become more fair \cite{AGNER2022100067}.
+We consider the motivating example of a district heating network where unfair situations can arise in peak load conditions; buildings close to heat sources stay warm but peripheral buildings become cold.
+Coordinating central buildings to reduce their heat load in these scenarios would yield a more fair heat distribution \cite{AGNER2022100067}.
 For a more detailed view on district heating systems and challenges in district heating control, see e.g. \cite{thebible, vandermeulen_controlling_2018}.

-A representation of such systems is given by a linear system with saturating control:
+We consider a representation of such systems given by a linear system with saturating control:

-Here the vector $x \in (x_1,\dots,x_n) \in \mathbb{R}^n$ represents the deviation from reference levels for the agents, the vector $w\in\mathbb{R}^n$ is a disturbance acting on the system, the vector $u\in\mathbb{R}^n$ represents the control actions of the agents and the matrix $B\in\mathbb{R}^{n\times n}$ represents how the control action of one agent influences other agents.
-The saturation function $\sat{\cdot}$ represents the limited nature of the resource in the system.
-A more detailed description of the system will be given later.
-The goal of this paper is to design a control scheme where the system \eqref{eq:system description} converges to an equilibrium where $\infnorm{x} = \max_i |x_i|$ is minimized.

-In this context of multi-agent control, the design and actuation of each agent's control law should consider mainly local information.
-This makes the implementation scalable to large systems, and introduces minimal privacy concerns.
-In \cite{BAUSO_asymptotical_optimality, BLANCHIN_network_decentralized_optimiziation, fair_network_flow_control}, controllers acting only on local information were considered for buffer systems.
-They considered the problem of minimizing the magnitude of the control action required to maintain the system states at the origin.
-When such local information is insufficient, rank-one coordination can be considered.
-In this scenario, signals from all agents are combined to one scalar value, and then redistributed to the agents.
-Examples of this are \cite{daria}, where optimal control of wind-turbines is considered with a rank-one coordination scheme, and \cite{carolina}, where a rank-one coordination scheme is proposed for constrained, positive systems.
-The advantage of such schemes is that they allow for implementations that scale well and maintain privacy between agents.